annacuomo/TenK10K_analyses/scripts/Sex_interaction_analysis/README.md

 ## Preprocessing

 * Make chunks from gene annotation file [script](create_chunks.R) - note: this works as a script, not from a notebook.
-* Create other input files
+* Take other input files from CellRegMap run
+* make phenotype file

 ## Limix QTL wrapper installation